jaganparigi/portfolio/README.md

-# React + Vite
+#React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Portfolio
+This project is a Single Page Application (SPA) developed using React and Vite.

+Key Features
+Component-Based Architecture: The application is structured using reusable components.
+Minimal ESLint Rules: Ensuring code quality with minimal interference.
+Deployment: Hosted on GitHub Pages.
+Styling: Designed with CSS for a clean and modern look.
+Technologies Used
+React
+Vite
+ESLint
+GitHub Pages
+CSS